schen1111/devwks-2100/devwks-2100.md

 1. Most of you will probably get a list of devices to onboard via an Excel sheet.
 One of the easier ways for Ansible to consume the data is to convert the Excel into Yaml file.
 You can do it fairly easily using online tools
 2. (Not required for this lab) - Covert Excel to CSV.
 Here an example of the CSV used in this lab: ([content link](https://github.com/schen1111/devwks-2100/blob/main/media/dCloud_device_list_csv.csv))
 3. (Not required for this lab) - Covert CSV to YAML by using online converter.
 Converter can be found via search engines
 4. (Not required for this lab) - Use online YAML beautifier to properly format the converted YAML file.
-YAML beautifierc can be found via search engines.
+YAML beautifier can be found via search engines.
 5. Inspect ```ansible_project/global_variable.yml``` ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml)) to see the converted YAML under the devices section
 6. Inpsect the Ansible tasks ```/ansible_project/roles/device_onboarding/tasks/main.yml```([link content](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/roles/device_onboarding/tasks/main.yml)) to onboard the devices.
 The task will generate API payload with each device's information from the global_variable.yml using the Jinja2 template
 	* The task will loop through the devices variable ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml))
 	* For each item in the devices variable list, it will generate an API payload by using the Ansible template module
 	* The template module mainly consist of two parts:
 		* ```src``` - Jinja2 template source path
-		* ```dest``` - destionation location to render the template output
+		* ```dest``` - destination location to render the template output
 	* Inspect this Jinja2 template ```ansible_project/roles/device_onboarding/templates/add-device.j2```([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/roles/device_onboarding/templates/add-device.j2))
 		* All the variables referenced in the template can be found in the devices variable ```ansible_project/global_variable.yml``` ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml))
 	* Example of the payloads```ansible_project/temp_folder/device_onboarding_api_payload```: [content link](https://github.com/schen1111/devwks-2100/tree/main/ansible_project/temp_folder/device_onboarding_api_payload)
 	* Note that the API payload files are generated for reference only so you can see the payloads.
-The task that will invoke the onbarding API will able to generate the payload on the fly without writing the payload to disk.
+The task that will invoke the onboarding API will able to generate the payload on the fly without writing the payload to disk.
 	* By using the template module, you can easily generate large amount of API payloads

 ```yaml